 At least three photographs or printed reproductions of the prototype, including at least one of the actual subject aircraft being modelled are required.
-Each of these photographs or printed reproductions must show the complete aircraft, preferably from different aspects.
+Each of these photographs or printed reproductions must show the complete aircraft, preferably from different aspects and must not be smaller than A5.
 These main photos must be submitted in triplicate, the second and third copies may be photocopies.
+Photographs of the model are not permitted unless the model is posed alongside the full size prototype and the photo used as proof of colour.
+The use of photographs based on digital files which show evidence of being enhanced or manipulated shall result in disqualification.
 The photographic evidence is the prime means of judging scale accuracy against the prototype.